openagent-cloud/monorepo/packages/shared/README.md

 Shared package with Prisma schema, migrations, and common types for the electric-stack-template project.

+> **Important Development Note:**
+>
+> In this project, **Docker Compose** is used to run the entire development stack.
+All services are running with hot reloading enabled when you use `make dev` from the root directory.
+>
+> The commands below are primarily for reference, or for use within the Docker Compose environment.
+Most database commands should be run using the Makefile commands from the root directory.

 ## Features

 - Prisma schema and migrations